Manipravalam

 The twelfth century has been described as a watershed moment in the history of Malayalam, where it was finally accepted as a vehicle for literary expression.
 The two dominant schools in Malayalam writing were the pattu and the manipravalam, the former being influenced by Tamil poetic traditions and the latter designated for Sanskrit influences.
 Despite their extraneous regulation, the two schools would come to dominate the edifice of Malayalam poetry that they continue to shape its style to this day.

-Mani-pravalam literally means 'gem-coral', with mani referring to gem in Sanskrit, and pravalam referring to coral in Sanskrit.
+Mani-pravalam literally means 'gem-coral', with mani referring to gems (mainly rubies) in Tamil, and pravalam referring to coral in Sanskrit.
 It likely played a role in the growth of the Malayalam literature and Modern Malayalam script.
 The Kerala scholars distinguished Manipravalam from the aforementioned pattu, the former being significantly influenced by Sanskrit and the latter predominantly Tamil.
-Manipravalam has been used for poetry manuscripts that combine Dravidian and Sanskrit, as well as South Indian works on eroticism.
+Manipravalam has been used for poetry manuscripts that combine Tamil and Sanskrit, as well as South Indian works on eroticism.
 The 14th-century Lilatilakam text states Manipravalam to be a Bhashya (language) where "Dravida and Sanskrit should combine together like ruby and coral, without the least trace of any discord".